WeblateOrg/weblate/docs/contributing/start.rst

 Starting contributing code to Weblate
 =====================================

-To understand Weblate source code, please first look into :doc:`code` and :doc:`internals`.
+To understand Weblate source code, please first look into :doc:`code`, :doc:`frontend` and :doc:`internals`.

 Starting with our codebase
 --------------------------